brown-laboratory/Chevee_Finkel_et_al_2021/README.md

 # Chevee_Finkel_et_al_2021
-This repository contains all code used for analysis and figures presented in _Chevée M†, Finkel EA†, Kim SJ, O'Connor DH, Brown SP.
+This repository (DOI: 10.5281/zenodo.5655393) contains all code used for analysis and figures presented in _Chevée M†, Finkel EA†, Kim SJ, O'Connor DH, Brown SP.
 Neural activity in the mouse claustrum in a cross-modal sensory selection task_

 The script _Generate_DataFrames_CheveeFinkeletal2021.py_ was used to generate the Pandas DataFrames that are used in subsequent analyses.
 These include the following and are available upon request: